 Making a chart that connects the numeral, word, and picture for each number will help reinforce number concepts with your little ones.
 Check out this blog for more great examples of how to use math journals!

 There are tons of online resources for differentiating math work.
-For a huge list of suggestions, read Best Math Websites for Teaching and Learning Math.
+For a huge list of suggestions, check out our best math websites for teaching and learning math.

 Here’s a big list of math games that are just right for first grade.